Lukáš Matějka

-Lukáš Matějka (born 20 December 1997) is a Czech football player who plays as a forward for Skalica on loan from Dukla Prague.
+Lukáš Matějka (born 20 December 1997) is a Czech football player who plays as a forward for Silon Táborsko.

 Club career

 Viktoria Plzeň

 In 2017 Matějka became a part of FC Viktoria Plzeň squad.
 He played his first match for this team on 17 January 2021 against 1.
 FK Příbram.

 Loans at České Budějovice, Ústí, and Domažlice

 On 4 January 2017 Matějka was loaned to SK Dynamo České Budějovice in the Czech National Football League.
 In six months long loan he played in 11 league matches and scored 1 goal.
 On 1 July 2017 he joined FK Ústí nad Labem of the same league.
 In his six-month loan he played in 15 league matches, 2 matches in Czech Cup and scored 2 goals.
 On 25 January 2018 he was loaned to TJ Jiskra Domažlice in Bohemian Football League.
 In six months long loan he played in 15 league matches and scored 14 goals.